Slap Yourself Awake

 - MythBusters: Slapping awake was proved true.
 Apparently it even sobers you up a bit.

 - Used in Legend of Sword and Fairy when the heroes are battling the effects of magic soporific smoke.
 The hero bites his companion to wake her up.
 She promptly returns the favor.

 "I'm awake.
 You can stop any time now."

 - Floyd: When you are trapped in the re-education center, your actions are controlled through hypnosis and drugs, and your every move is monitored.
 In order to try to escape, you need to take a pin and leave it in your bed, causing you to wake up out of schedule.

 - Star Control II: The Urquan were mind-controlled slaves of the Dnyarri, until they discovered that extreme pain would force the Dnyarri to disconnect from their minds temporarily.
 They then invented a device to cause themselves constant agony, and rebelled and slaughtered their former masters.

-- At one point in Homestuck, Dave maneuvers Jade into slapping herself with her Dreambot to wake her up.
+- A variation of this trope appears in Homestuck when Dave maneuvers Jade into slapping herself with her Dreambot to wake her up.

 - In the Justice League episode "Only a Dream", Batman, who is hunting a dream-stalking supervillain on no sleep, punches through the Batmobile's window to keep himself awake.

 - The Simpsons: Bart Simpson smacks himself to stay awake studying in the episode where he actually buckles down and tries to get a passing grade.